christophergandrud/yrcurnt_corrected/README.md

 the effect of election timing on government policymaking.
 Primarily:

 - For a number of countries (e.g. Austria) the elections recorded are for a largely figurehead president.
+This can affect both when election is recorded and how many years until the next election as figurehead presidents often have longer terms than parliaments.
 In these cases the current **yrcurnt** variable is not a valid measure of *government* election timing.

     + It is not always clear how the original coders chose the chief executive